Fate of many-body localization in an Abelian lattice gauge theory: Probing nature of mid-spectrum eigenstates via

 and measures the asymmetry of the distribution around its mean.
 E.g., if we consider the evolution of $p(\mathcal{D})$ for a $12 \times 2$ ladder as a function of disorder $\alpha$ (Fig.~\ref{fig:pD12times2}), we see that at low (high) $\alpha$, the distribution has a tail towards higher (lower) values of $\mathcal{D}$ resulting in a positive (negative) $G_1$.
 The skewness coefficient crosses $0$ around $\alpha \sim 30$ where the distribution becomes broad and symmetric.
 Thus, the value of $\alpha$ for which $G_1$ crosses from being positive to negative can be taken as a finite-size estimator of $\alpha_c$ for a given ladder $L_x \times L_y$.
 We compute $G_1$ from the mid-spectrum eigenstates of each disorder realization using Eq.~\ref{eq:skewness} and then use the independent disorder realizations for a given $L_x \times L_y$ ladder and $\alpha$ to compute its average and error bar.
-We use $500$ disorder realizations each for $8 \times 2$ and $10 \times 2$ ladders, $50$ realizations each for $6 \times 4$ ladders and $30$ realizations each for $12 \times 2$ ladders.
-The result of such an analysis is displayed in Fig.~\ref{fig:skewness} from which a finite-size estimator $\alpha_c(L_x,L_y)$ can be directly computed.
-The inset of Fig.~\ref{fig:skewness} shows that $\alpha_c(L_x,L_y=2)$ diverges linearly with $L_x$ based on the data for $L_x=8, 10, 12$.
-Whether this trend continues (which would imply absence of MBL in the thermodynamic limit) or $\alpha_c(L_x,L_y=2)$ eventually saturates to a finite value requires data for bigger system sizes.
-The $G_1$ data for the $6 \times 4$ ladder in Fig.~\ref{fig:skewness} clearly shows that the wider ladder with $L_y=4$ localizes at a larger disorder strength compared to the thin ladders.
+We use $500$ disorder realizations each for $8 \times 2$ and $10 \times 2$ ladders, $50$ realizations each for $6 \times 4$ ladders and $30$ realizations each for $12 \times 2$ ladders. {$20$ disorder realizations were used for $14 \times 2$ ladder.} The result of such an analysis is displayed in Fig.~\ref{fig:skewness} from which a finite-size estimator $\alpha_c(L_x,L_y)$ can be directly computed.
+The inset of Fig.~\ref{fig:skewness} shows that $\alpha_c(L_x,L_y=2)$ first increases linearly with $L_x$ based on the data for $L_x=8, 10, 12$ but then eventually saturates for $L_x=14$ allowing one to estimate $\alpha_c(L_y=2) = 31.04 \pm 0.54$.
+A comparison of this finite-size estimator for $\alpha_c (L_y=2)$ with level spacing distribution estimators (see Fig.~\ref{fig:levelspacingscriticalcoupling} (bottom panel)) shows that the former has significantly better convergence with increasing $L_x$ compared to the latter.
+The $G_1$ data for the $6 \times 4$ ladder in Fig.~\ref{fig:skewness} clearly shows that the wider ladder with $L_y=4$ localizes at a larger disorder strength compared to a thin $12 \times 2$ ladder with the same number of elementary plaquettes.